-All students attending Groningen pay Ball State tuition and student fees.
-Tuition and fee rates are based on residency.
+All students attending Groningen pay Ball State tuition and student fees as well as a study abroad fee and insurance.
+Tuition and fee rates are based on residency and hours.

 Round-trip airfare, accommodation, meals and living expenses are paid out of pocket by the student but can be factored into the cost of attendance sheet for financial aid purposes.
 Other costs include US passport and immigration documentation.

 Students can apply for a Yuhas or Rinker scholarship from the Rinker Center for International Programs.
 Scholarship applications can be downloaded here or from our website and submitted to RCIP.

 In addition, students should consult with the Ball State University Financial Aid Office to determine available aid for this program.

 Is a visa required?

 Yes.
 U.S. and non-U.S. citizens need a valid passport both to enter other countries and to return to the United States.
 If you already have a passport, make sure it is valid until at least six months after your return date.
 If you must apply for or renew a passport, APPLY EARLY, since a minimum of four to six weeks is usually required for processing.
 During peak travel seasons, more processing time is required.
 Passport forms are available at many federal and state courts, probate courts, some county/municipal offices and some post offices.
 They can also be downloaded from the Web.